-Cornerstones of Science is pleased to offer these Science Trunk activities for use in our partner libraries.
+Cornerstones of Science is pleased to offer these Science Trunk activities for use in public libraries in Maine.
 These activities are designed to be exploratory activities for the presenter and audience alike.
-There is no prior knowledge necessary to facilitate a trunk, bring only your curiosity and your sense of wonder!
-Additionally, we are happy to announce that we are now able to ship and receive our Science Trunks through the Inter-Library Loan van delivery service.
+There is no prior knowledge necessary to facilitate a trunk; bring only your curiosity and your sense of wonder!
+Additionally, we ship and receive our Science Trunks through the Inter-Library Loan van delivery service.
 If your library is not on the ILL service, you may make arrangements with a nearby ILL-participating library to pick up your trunk at their location (with their prior permission), or please contact Cynthia Randall for more information or to reserve one of our trunks.

 Butterflies & Bugs